-- Applied Scientist Intern, AWS, Amazon.
-Supervisor: Lenon Minorics, Professor Guido Imbens. - Constructed a new online experimentation algorithm that allows an efficient trade-off between revenue constrain and time constraints in E-commerce utilizing recent advances in reinforcement learning and any-time valid inference. - Proposed new algorithm to deal with unknown abrupt changes over time using Thompson Sampling and sequential change detector, which only cost O(1) for each update, and has much lower regret comparing with other state-of-arts.
+- Constructed a new online experimentation algorithm that allows an efficient trade-off between revenue constrain and time constraint in E-commerce, utilizing Multi-Armed Bandits and any-time valid inference. - Proposed new algorithm to deal with unknown abrupt changes over time using Thompson Sampling and sequential change detector, which only cost O(1) for each update, and has much lower regret comparing with other state-of-arts.